icerpc/icerpc-docs/pages/icerpc/customization/multiplexed-transport.md

 ## Multiplexed transport and TLS

-The multiplexed transport abstraction includes TLS support.
-The Slic multiplexed transport when used with TCP can create both plain TCP connections and TCP connections with TLS.
-With QUIC, there's no choice, the application is required to use the TLS support.
+The TLS configuration from the application is passed through the multiplexed transport abstraction to allow the transport implementation to setup TLS for multiplexed connections.

+A transport if free to only support non-secure connections, only support secure connections or support both.
+For example, Slic with TCP can create secure and non-secure connections while Quic can only create secure connections.

+If the application provides TLS configuration, the transport must create secure connections.
+If it doesn't support TLS, it must fail.

+See also [Security with TLS](../connection/security-with-tls) for additional information.

 ## The C# multiplexed transport abstraction